zoot101/snapraid-daily/README.md

 upgrading to new versions of the package installation.

 On the other hand if one installed via the manual procedure above, then the timer file(s) can be edited directly in **/etc/systemd/system**.

+An example timer file that shows different options on how to specify when it will run is [HERE](https://github.com/zoot101/snapraid-daily/tree/main/docs/systemd-examples/sample-timer.timer) and can be used as example to change the default runtimes if desired.

 It is not recommended to edit any of the service files directly.
 It is instead better to create drop-in files by using: